Andrian0s/MSc-Thesis-Automatic-Re-Generation-of-Sentences-To-Different-Readability-Levels/README.md

 # Parameter-efficient Multi-task Fine-tuning for Transformers via Shared Hypernetworks

-This repo contains the PyTorch implementation of the ACL, 2021 paper [Parameter-efficient Multi-task Fine-tuning for Transformers via Shared Hypernetworks](https://aclanthology.org/2021.acl-long.47.pdf).
+(UPDATED VERSION for MThesis, README.md is to be updated) This repo contains the PyTorch implementation of the ACL, 2021 paper [Parameter-efficient Multi-task Fine-tuning for Transformers via Shared Hypernetworks](https://aclanthology.org/2021.acl-long.47.pdf).